a-ghorbani/Course-Prject-Activity-Recognition-Using-Smartphones/README.md

 Two data.frames are created `clean_data` and `clean_data_mean`.

-In this case the data file has to be in `./UCI HAR Dataset` folder as the following sructure:
+In this case the data file default location is `./UCI HAR Dataset` (this can be set as base.folder in `run(base.folder)`).
+The base folder should have the following sructure:

     ./UCI HAR Dataset
               |---- activity_labels.txt